 Common migratory bird species were observed flying overhead within the BSA.
 A swallow nest and two chicks were observed under the California Drive Undercrossing Bridge on July 25, 2019.
 Additionally, remnants of swallow and phoebe nests were found at all three bridge locations.
-There is a potential for temporary impacts to migratory birds through tree removal at California Drive Undercrossing Bridge, and to swallows during construction at the other bridges where swallow nests have been observed in the past.
+There is a potential for the Project to result in temporary impacts on migratory birds through tree removal at California Drive Undercrossing Bridge, and to swallows during construction at the other bridges where swallow nests have been observed in the past.
 With the following AMMs, Caltrans would have a less than significant impact on migratory birds.